revbayes/revbayes.github.io/tutorials/chromo/index.md

 drive the diversification of some lineages {% cite stebbins1971chromosomal %}.
-To test for the association of chromosome changes with speciation we must extend our models to incorporate cladogenetic changes [for details see @freyman2016cladogenetic].
+To test for the association of chromosome changes with speciation we must extend our models to incorporate cladogenetic changes [for details see {% citet freyman2016cladogenetic %}].
 Cladogenetic changes are changes that occur only at lineage splitting events.
-All models of chromosome evolution that we have examined so far model only anagenetic changes, *i.e.,*changes that occur within a lineage.
+All models of chromosome evolution that we have examined so far model only anagenetic changes, *i.e.*, changes that occur within a lineage.

-We introduce here a simple model of cladogenetic change that handles cladogenetic events similarly to the widely used Dispersal-Extinction-Cladogenesis [DEC} {% cite ree05} {% cite ree08] models of biogeographic range evolution.
+We introduce here a simple model of cladogenetic change that handles cladogenetic events similarly to the widely used Dispersal-Extinction-Cladogenesis [DEC {% citet ree05 ree08 %}] models of biogeographic range evolution.
 A major limitation of such models is that they only model cladogenetic changes at the observed speciation events on the phylogeny.
 Many other unobserved speciation events likely